ralphbecket/Z80/BigScreen/README.txt

 Of course, this requires that we sort our bitmap drawing data by rows, but we can do that in the alternate frames where we do not update the display.

+BRAINWAVE!

+The attribute copy can be made shorter and faster using stack tricks.
+For example, copying 8 bytes like this

+    ld SP, [src]
+    pop AF, BC, DE, HL
+    ld SP, [tgt + 8]
+    push HL, DE, BC, AF

+takes just 104 T-states and two fewer bytes than the 'ldi' scheme.
+This would cost 104 * 3 * 24 = 7,488 T-states, a saving of 2252 T-states or
+enough for an extra 12.5 cells.
+This would give us a head start of 37.5 cells

+If it takes 181 T-states to draw a cell, and 7,488 T-states to copy the attributes, then maximum occupancy of m-cells per row is given by

+    7,488 + 24 * m * 181 = 14,336 + 24 * 1,792

+or m = 11.5 cells per row.
+That is very close to 50% occupancy in a 24x24 cell playing field!

+DEMO

+A Pac Man maze, scaled up to take 3x3 cell sprites, has 15% occupancy, leaving plenty of capacity left over to handle the sprites.